Analysis | The dumbing down of the D.C. statehood debate

 Multiple Republican Congress members picked up on this at Monday’s hearing.

 Rep. Virginia Foxx (R-N.C.) suggestively asked D.C.
 Mayor Muriel E. Bowser (D) where she would place “the ideological makeup of D.C. relative to other cities in the country.
 Is it slightly Democratic, very Democratic, very Republican?”
-Foxx, as with virtually anyone with even a passing knowledge of our country’s politics, knew the answer.
+Foxx, as with virtually anyone with even a passing knowledge of our country’s politics, knows the answer.
 Bowser acknowledged that D.C. was “more than slightly Democratic,” understating things by a fair amount.
-(D.C. gave each of the past four Democratic presidential nominees at least 90 percent of the vote).
+(Washington gave each of the past four Democratic presidential nominees at least 90 percent of the vote.)

 Rep. James Comer (R-Ky.) cast this as “a key part of the radical leftist agenda to reshape America,” likening it to the Green New Deal, among other things.

 There is little doubt that Democrats’ interest in this owes in large part to the electoral advantage that would result.
 Given the party’s difficult math in keeping both the House and (especially) the Senate, having two additional senators from a reliably blue state would be big for them.
-This is also not an idea on which Democrats have always been in lockstep.
+This is also not an idea in which Democrats have always been in lockstep.
 The last time a D.C. statehood bill came up for a vote in the House before last year was in 1993, and more than 100 House Democrats voted against it.

 Rep. Jamie Raskin (D-Md.) has even cited the political benefit, telling The Washington Post recently that “there’s a national political logic for it, too, because the Senate has become the principal obstacle to social progress across a whole range of issues.”

 But the idea that this is part of a “radical leftist agenda” doesn’t really match up with the history.
-There was a time relatively recently in which plenty of Republicans thought that “taxation without representation” in the district was a bad look.
+There was a time relatively recently in which plenty of Republicans thought that “taxation without representation” in the District was a bad look.
 Both conservative icon Barry Goldwater and former president Richard M. Nixon favored D.C. statehood.
-The 1972 and 1976 Republican Party platforms both endorsed voting rights for D.C. in the House and Senate.
+The 1972 and 1976 Republican Party platforms endorsed voting rights for Washington in the House and Senate.
 And both chambers of Congress in 1978 passed a proposed constitutional amendment (i.e. with two-thirds majorities) to that effect, with half of GOP senators voting for it.
 The amendment was not ratified by enough states.

-Even Donald Trump, after launching his presidential campaign in 2015, suggested that he was open to D.C. statehood (albeit at a time when he was opening up a D.C. hotel and the seriousness of his campaign was debatable).
-“I would like to do whatever is good for the District of Columbia because I love the people,” Trump said at the time.
+Even Republican Donald Trump, after launching his presidential campaign in 2015, suggested that he was open to D.C. statehood (albeit at a time when he was opening up a D.C. hotel and the seriousness of his campaign was debatable).
+“I would like to do whatever is good for the District of Columbia, because I love the people,” Trump said at the time.
 Trump later reversed course, aligning with his party.

 It’s fair to argue this is about partisan advantage, but that doesn’t mean it’s “radical,” and it doesn’t address the merits of the situation.

-Other arguments against advanced more novel ideas against statehood.
+Other arguments advanced more novel ideas against statehood.

-For example, Rep. Jody Hice (R-Ga.), who just announced a primary challenge to Trump antagonist Georgia Secretary of State Brad Raffensperger (R), suggested that D.C. didn’t deserve voting rights because it doesn’t have some of the things actual states do.
+For example, Rep. Jody Hice (R-Ga.), who just announced a primary challenge to Trump antagonist Georgia Secretary of State Brad Raffensperger (R), suggested that Washington doesn’t deserve voting rights because it doesn’t have some of the things actual states do.

-It would indeed be unusual for a city to be made state, but D.C. does have car dealerships.
+It would indeed be unusual for a city to be made a state, but D.C. does have car dealerships.
 It also has three airports in proximity with “Washington” in their names.

 And none of the things Hice mentioned are prerequisites for statehood.
 Indeed, there are literal countries without their own airports.
-In addition, Delaware, the home state of our current U.S. president, has gone for years until recently without regularly scheduled commercial flights.
-D.C. also has a larger population than one state — Wyoming — which some might argue is a better metric for voting rights than anything else.
+In addition, Delaware, the home state of our current president, has gone for years until recently without regularly scheduled commercial flights.
+Washington also has a larger population than one state — Wyoming — which some might argue is a better metric for voting rights than anything else.

-(None of these arguments, it bears noting, would fare nearly so well on Puerto Rican statehood.)
+(None of these arguments, it bears noting, would fare nearly so well for Puerto Rican statehood.)

-One of the witnesses Monday had perhaps the most interesting take on why D.C. didn’t need statehood.
-The Heritage Foundation’s Zack Smith argued that D.C. had plenty of say, given that members of Congress might see lawn signs that could influence their votes.
+One of the witnesses Monday had perhaps the most interesting take on why Washington doesn’t need statehood.
+The Heritage Foundation’s Zack Smith argued that D.C. has plenty of say, given that members of Congress might see lawn signs that could influence their votes.

 “There’s no question that D.C. residents already impact the national debate,” Smith said.
 “For the members here today, how many of you saw D.C. statehood yard signs or bumper stickers or banners on your way to this hearing today?
 I certainly did.
-Where else in the nation could such simple actions reach so many members of Congress?
+Where else in the nation could such simple actions reach so many members of Congress?”

-The first problem is that many members of Congress aren’t really traveling through much of the residential neighborhoods of D.C. — at least those ones filled with natives or longtime D.C. residents — to get to work.
-(Many live very close to the Capitol, alongside lots of other federal government employees with less interest in the voting rights of the district’s residents.)
+The first problem is that many members of Congress aren’t really traveling through much of the residential neighborhoods of Washington — at least those filled with natives or longtime D.C. residents — to get to work.
+(Many live close to the Capitol, alongside lots of other federal government employees with less interest in the voting rights of the District’s residents.)
 The second is the idea that putting up a yard sign is hardly the same as having voting power.
-As The Post’s Philip Bump noted, D.C. residents have had “taxation without representation” on their license plates for years; it hasn’t yet convinced Congress to act.
+As The Washington Post’s Philip Bump noted, D.C. residents have had “taxation without representation” on their license plates for years; it hasn’t yet convinced Congress to act.

-Again there are reasons, philosophically, to think that D.C. should remain a federal district.
+Again there are reasons, philosophically, to think that Washington should remain a federal district.
 Even many Democrats used to feel this way, as little as a quarter-century ago (though there had been overwhelming support for congressional voting rights).
 At the national level, polling shows that the needle has moved toward statehood, but not in an overwhelming way.
 And you might even argue that such a change should require a constitutional amendment.

 But that’s a tougher argument than pitching this as being about partisan politics, airports, landfills and yard signs.